- Current Directions in Psychology

 - National Association of Social Workers 1989–present

-- Higher Education Academy (HEA) Fellowship, 2016, in recognition and reward of teaching excellence
+- Higher Education Academy (HEA) Senior Fellow, 2016, in recognition and reward of teaching excellence

 - Fulbright Senior Specialist Award, University Malaysia Sabah, Borneo, 2012